Huang Poren

 Huang Poren (黃柏仁 (Huáng Bòrén); born 1970), a Taiwanese sculptor, was born in Taichung, Taiwan.
 His ancestral homeland is Fujian, China.
 His grandfather and parents engaged in wood carving business.
 In his youth, he majored in sculpture at Fu-Hsin Trade & Art School.
 In 2001, Huang Poren had joined Graz International Sculpture Exhibition in Austria.
 He has also participated in several prominent art fairs in both Taiwan and overseas.
 His well-known pieces include aboriginal-figures and personified dogs.
 The National Taiwan Museum of Fine Art has already collected two of his works.
 His work "The Archer" has been published in textbooks for senior high school students in Taiwan.

-Huang Poren's works became popular globally and continued to manifest positive attitudes which influence and touch a lot of people.
-Every sculptures are highly meaningful and have long-term mission, which is for the betterment of people in this 21st century, especially in the mind!